ishaanj0412/Carpool/README.md

     #### NOTE : AVD version used to develop was 31.0 (Tested on pixel 4, 5 AVD)

+### NOTE: The OTP_auth service is hosted on a test-server which allows only 30 OTP request for a single day.
+Also all time inputs are considered to be in 24hr format

 # Contributors

 - Ishan Jalan - https://www.linkedin.com/in/ishaan-jalan-550a28213/